fatihhozkurt/marketplace-app/README.md

 # 🚀 Marketplace

-Marketplace is a **Spring Boot**-based web application designed for shopping platform.
-Users can create their accounts, add products to their carts, load balance to their wallets and bought the cart as they needed. 🛠️
+Marketplace is a **Spring Boot**-based web application designed as a shopping platform.
+Users can create their accounts, add products to their carts, load balance to their wallets and bought the cart as they wished. 🛠️

 # 🤖 Used Tools and Technologies
 - Java & Spring Boot